 - Genetics – If you have a close family member (such as a sibling or parent) with BPD, you’re at a higher risk of developing the condition.

-- Social, Environment, and Cultural – Many of those who struggle with BPD have usually experienced a traumatic life event, most commonly in childhood.
+- Social, Environment, and Cultural – Many of those who struggle with BPD have experienced a traumatic life event, most commonly in childhood.
 This can be abuse, abandonment, adversity, or instability in previous relationships. ³

 While these risks can give insight into whether or not someone develops BPD, they are not indications that someone will develop BPD.
-Furthermore, people with BPD may have not experienced any of the above causes.
+Furthermore, people with BPD may not have experienced any of the above causes.

 How to Handle Someone with Borderline Personality Disorder

-If someone you love struggles with BPD, it may be difficult to handle their energy.
+If someone you love struggles with BPD, it can be difficult to handle their energy.
 Since many symptoms of BPD are unpredictable, it can be assumed you’ve undergone difficulties in following your loved one’s frame of thought.

 We’ve developed a list of some key points to keep in mind when trying to handle someone with BPD.
 While these won’t all work for every situation, you’ll likely find them useful in the long run of your relationship.

 1.)
-Recognizing the Signs and Symptoms
+Recognize the Signs and Symptoms

 Before you do anything, it’s important to understand the signs and symptoms of BPD.
 Since BPD is not commonly diagnosed, it can be difficult to initially see these signs.
-Furthermore, BPD symptoms often overlap with other mental health conditions and there’s a chance you’re loved one may be struggling with something else, such as depression, anxiety, or bipolar disorder.
+Furthermore, BPD symptoms often overlap with other mental health conditions and there’s a chance you’re loved one may struggle with something else, such as depression, anxiety, or bipolar disorder.

-In order to get a better idea of your loved one’s condition, consider the following questions:
+To get a better idea of your loved one’s condition, consider the following questions:

 - Does your loved one experience a sudden shift in emotions that appears irrational?

-- Does your loved one have a black and white view of you?
+- Does your loved one have a black-and-white view of you?
 Either good or bad?
 Either perfect or selfish?

 - Do you feel like you’re unable to win whenever you and your loved one disagree?